Highland Cattle of the Peak DISTRICT

 Highland Cows of Baslow Edge

-How to find the Baslow Edge Highland Cows
+How to spot the Baslow Edge Highland Cows

 The easiest starting point is Curbar Gap car park